hasithaa/bal.tips/content/examples/types/readonly/numerical.md

 ---
-title : "Numbers are Immutable" date : 2022-07-08T21:27:59+05:30
+title : "Numbers Are Immutable" date : 2022-07-08T21:27:59+05:30
 summary : "Numbers don't have a storage identity." kind : tip